yoann-darche/PyLabyrinthe/README.md

+# PyLabyrinthe
+A 2D Graphical Labyrinthe Game.

 <p align="center">
 	<img src="./doc/screenshoot/PyLabyrintheV060.png"/>
 </p>

-# PyLabyrinthe
-Graphical Labyrinthe Game.

 Use the Pillow Libarie and run in Python 3.X